 Create Executive Buy-In

 An ICS security program will be successful if and only if the organization’s executives champion it.
-In order to obtain these individuals’ buy-in, it’s imperative to build a business case for the ICS security program.
+In order to obtain executive buy-in, it’s imperative to build a business case for the ICS security program.
 This should explore the benefits of creating such a program, highlight the costs and potential damages of not creating a plan, discuss the steps needed to create and maintain the framework and identify associated costs and resources, all while reflecting the business concerns of senior management.
-To build this case, security professionals should enlist the help of major internal groups such as corporate communications and consider appealing to external subject matter experts including those who are familiar with applicable regulations.
-Security professionals should then present their completed business case to the organization’s executives by framing it within the context of a successful third-party example.
-As explained in NIST’s “Guide to Industrial Control Systems (ICS) Security,” taking this approach can help engender interest in the executives regarding their own organization’s challenges and what the company can do to address those issues.
-The security team can then work with supportive executives to receive an initial investment for creating the plan and craft a schedule that allocates necessary funding for the program’s future.
+To build this case, security professionals should enlist the help of major internal groups such as corporate communications and consider appealing to external subject matter experts, including those who are familiar with applicable regulations.

 Assemble Your Team